 Less confrontational or ‘silly’ behaviour within the classroom promotes a calm and focused atmosphere which is more conducive to learning and allows a mature level of debate and discussion which would otherwise not be possible.
 As girls mature earlier than boys, they are able to reflect in a more sensible way on subjects and issues which in a co-educational classroom would not be possible.

 Our focus on offering an education tailored to the interests and aspirations of girls is intrinsic in everything we offer, from our lesson planning, selection of co-curricular activities and trips and sporting opportunities down to what is on the menu!

-Thornton pupils have an exceptionally strong work ethic and understand that the school has high expectations of them as individuals.
+Thornton students have an exceptionally strong work ethic and understand that the school has high expectations of them as individuals.
 We offer a calm (most of the time!) and purposeful environment in which to learn and grow.
-Corridors and playgrounds are free of boisterous behaviour and girls are happy and confident to be ‘children’ well into their senior school education.

 An additional bonus for parents is that without what is undoubtedly the distracting presence of boys, teenage girls focus more on their work and less on their appearance as there in no-one to impress!

 Studies have shown that girls in single sex schools are more likely to: